bbbennn/bbbennn/README.md

 ## 📌 Goal/Objectives
 * To contribute well, use my analytical skills, brings an excellent communication abilities with hands-on experience in building machine learning models with their deployment and used Microsoft PowerBI and Excel to create the business intelligence dashboards with a story to tell.
-* I am passionate about big data and I genuinely believe that data analysis has to be as simple and fast as it can be.
+* Passionate about Image Processing, Computer Vision and Machine Learning.

 ## 👨‍💻 Languages and Tools:
 <table>